lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 .. container:: figurelegend

    A single PEG molecule in water.
-   Water molecules are represented as cyan sticks for clarity.
+   Some water molecules are represented as a transparent continuum field for clarity.

 Stretching the PEG molecule
 ---------------------------